ML Buch: Early life

 Marie Louise Buch was raised in the suburbs of Copenhagen, Denmark, by her mother, a fiddler and accordionist, and visited her father, a rock and roll guitarist, every other weekend.
-She was given the nickname "ML" by her grandfather, which she later adopted as her stage name, explaining that the name "creates a tiny distance, and I’m free to do what I like inside of that."
+She was given the nickname "ML" by her grandfather, which she later adopted as her stage name, explaining that the name "creates a tiny distance, and I'm free to do what I like inside of that."

 Buch moved to Copenhagen as a child.
 When she was a child, her father introduced her to the music of The Beatles, Kris Kristofferson, and Bo Diddley, and she was especially drawn to Diddley's bandmate Peggy Jones, the first female guitarist she had seen.
 While learning to play guitar as a teenager, she was further influenced by Michael Jackson, the Metallica album S&M, and Danish bubblegum pop music.

 She studied visual culture in college, later attending the Rhythmic Music Conservatory in Copenhagen, where she studied composition.

 Career

 Buch's first release under the name ML Buch was her debut EP Fleshy in 2017, the same year she began studying at the conservatory.

 She announced her debut album Skinned in early 2019, ultimately releasing it on 3 July 2020 on Anyines Records alongside music videos for five tracks.
 The release was also accompanied by an album-length video depicting the inside of Buch's gastrointestinal tract, captured using a capsule endoscopy camera.
 Skinned received critical acclaim, with Miles Bowe of Pitchfork summarizing: "In songs as slick and futuristic as the screens that surround us, the Danish electropop musician uses technology as a frame for deeply human feelings."

 Buch released the song "Fleshless Hand" on 26 November 2021 alongside a computer-generated imagery music video, followed by further singles "Well Bucket" and "Working It Out" in 2023.
 Buch released her sophomore album Suntub on 15 Love on 27 October 2023, five years after she began work on the project.
 She recorded the 15-track album over the course of three years in the coastal Danish city Kalundborg, recording vocals in her Peugeot SUV.
 Described by Stereogum as "an album about nature, about the human body, about physical experience", Suntub received widespread praise from critics, appearing on several lists of best albums of 2023.

 Following the release of Suntub, Buch announced a double-billed tour with fellow Danish singer-songwriter Astrid Sonne in spring 2024, as well as a North American tour in summer 2024.

+Buch released Suntub extras, an instrumental EP featuring extra material from Suntub, on 20 December 2024.